 Commit to Preventing Genocide

 As a people intimately acquainted with the horrors of genocide, we are obligated to speak out and take action when other peoples are similarly threatened with annihilation.
-Today, the Darfur region of Sudan faces an immense humanitarian crisis.
-Only with an immediate end to the violence and increased humanitarian assistance can the horrors being experienced by the people of Darfur be alleviated.
-This Yom HaShoah, educate yourself and your family on the horrors of the genocidal activity taking place in Darfur and then take action.
-Write to your government representatives to ask them to support Donate your family’s tzedakah money to an organization that works to end the conflict in Darfur or provides aid to those affected by the crisis.
+Today, other regions in the world face immense humanitarian crises, and only with an immediate end to the violence and increased humanitarian assistance can the horrors these people are experiencing be alleviated.
+This Yom HaShoah, educate yourself and your family on the horrors of the genocidal activity taking place in other areas and then take action.
+Write to your government representatives to ask them to support.
+Donate your family’smoney to an organization that works to end conflict in other areas of the world or provides aid to those affected by the crisis.